frmokoena/MovieApp/README.md

 ## The Test Projects

-These houes our project tests.
+These house our project tests.

 ## Concurrency Conflicts